dabapps/crab/README.md

 Many developers work on multiple projects and/or multiple services at the same time.
 When each requires its own web server, each server process requires a different port to bind to.
 For example, Django's `manage.py runserver` binds to port 8000 by default.
 If you're working on two Django projects simulateously, you will have to run the second on a different port, say `manage.py runserver 0.0.0.0:8001`.
 Once you're developing on five or ten microservices, this can become very difficult to manage.

-Crab helps by providing processes with a free port that it can bind to.
-This is provided in the process environment (as `$PORT`) as well as substituted into the command.
+Crab helps by providing a free port to processes that need one.
+The port is provided in the environment (as `$PORT`) as well as substituted into the command.
 For example:

 ```
 crab python 'manage.py 0.0.0.0:$PORT'